 Sweet Melissa’s in Decatur offers live music on the weekends, which keeps the smallest diners entertained and drowns out noisy baby screams.

-Food trucks are not only Atlanta’s hottest dining trend, they are also a great choice for parents with babies in tow.
+Food trucks are a great choice for parents with babies in tow.
 The Atlanta Food Truck Park at Howell Mill Road has plenty of benches and picnic tables and your baby will enjoy seeing the sights and sounds from his or her stroller during warmer months.

 Once you’re set on your dining location, don’t forget to bring along gear that will help keep your baby calm and happy.
 Before your baby is old enough to sit unassisted, parents should bring the baby into a restaurant in a carseat, stroller or soft carrier.
 While some parents opt to bring a portable high chair for sitting babies, most kid-friendly restaurants will have high chairs available.

 A hungry baby is an unhappy baby so, first, make sure that your baby is fed.
 If you are breastfeeding, Georgia law provides that you may breastfeed your baby in any place where both you and your baby are permitted to be, meaning that you may breastfeed at restaurants, with or without a nursing cover.
 If you are bottle feeding your baby, most restaurants will gladly provide heated water to mix formula packets, though you may need to specify how hot you would like the water to be.

 After your baby begins eating purees and solid food, you may want to bring along the following to keep your baby fed: a packet or jar of purees, crackers or Cheerios, a baby spoon, an easily cleanable bib, baby wipes to clean hands and face, and disposable placemats.
 Many kid-friendly restaurants will bring out children’s meals first to prevent meltdowns.